gislik/blog/drafts/code/2020-08-20-my-personal-hakyll-cheatsheet.md

 ## Metadata, flow control and list iteration

 Metadata can be placed in the front matter of the markdown formatted as [YAML](https://yaml.org/).
-The metadata can be made available both to the compiler and to the template in case the `metadataField :: Context a`{haskell} is applied to the template.
+The metadata can be made available both to the compiler and to the template in case the `metadataField :: Context a` is applied to the template.

 ~~~markdown
 ---